 Summary: Grilled northern bonito is one of those dishes where simplicity is a virtue.
-A good cut of bonito, a very hot grill, salt and oil.
-Nothing else.
-But this apparent simplicity hides nuances that make the difference between a dry and chewy bonito and a juicy one with a caramelized exterior...
+A good cut of bonito, a hot griddle, salt, and oil.
+Nothing more.
+But this apparent simplicity hides nuances that make the difference between dry, rubbery bonito and juicy bonito with a caramelized exterior...

 Grilled Northern Bonito: Less is More

 Grilled northern bonito is one of those dishes where simplicity is a virtue.
-A good cut of bonito, a very hot grill, salt and oil.
-Nothing else.
-But this apparent simplicity hides nuances that make the difference between a dry and chewy bonito and a juicy one with a caramelized exterior that melts in your mouth.
+A good cut of bonito, a hot griddle, salt, and oil.
+Nothing more.
+But this apparent simplicity hides nuances that make the difference between dry, rubbery bonito and juicy bonito with a caramelized exterior that melts in your mouth.

 At Mercat del Ninot in Barcelona, we have been advising our customers for over 30 years on how to get the most out of northern bonito.
-And grilling is, by far, the fastest and most rewarding method if you respect one fundamental rule: bonito should be cooked briefly.
+And grilling is, by far, the quickest and most rewarding method if you respect a fundamental rule: bonito should be cooked briefly.

 Choosing the Perfect Cut: Belly vs. Loin

-Before turning on the grill, the choice of cut is crucial.
+Before turning on the griddle, choosing the cut is crucial.
 Northern bonito offers two main cuts, each with its own personality:

 Bonito Belly (Ventresca)

-The belly is the ventral part of the bonito, the area with the most fat infiltration.
+The belly is the ventral part of the bonito, the area with the highest fat infiltration.
 It's the star cut for grilling:

-- Melting and juicy texture, almost impossible to dry out
+- Meltingly tender and juicy texture, almost impossible to dry out

-- Streaks of fat that melt with heat, creating an intense flavor
+- Fat streaks that melt with the heat, creating an intense flavor

-- Cooks faster than the loin due to its thinner thickness
+- Cooks faster than the loin due to its thinner size

 - Higher price, but the gastronomic experience justifies it